Whipped body butter versus thin lotion — texture comparison

 Walk down any drugstore lotion aisle and read the back of the bottles.
 The first ingredient — almost without exception — is water.
 That's not a flaw; it's how lotion is engineered to be: cheap, light, easy to mass-produce, easy to apply.

 Body butter operates on entirely different principles.
 Real body butter is anhydrous — meaning water-free — and consists of concentrated lipids: tallow, butters, beeswax, and infused oils.
-The behavior on the skin, the ingredient list, and the actual results are fundamentally different from a lotion.
+The behavior on the skin, the ingredient list, and the actual experience are fundamentally different from a lotion.

 What's actually in conventional lotion